Inclusive Playground Design for Everyone

 - Low Physical Effort: Young children to older adults can set the swing in motion.
 Bars lower easily in front of the seated users and the swing starts moving when they apply pressure to the bars.

-- Perceptible Information: The swing has the space to accommodate wheelchairs and multiple users.
+- Size and Space for Approach and Use: The swing has the space to accommodate wheelchairs and multiple users.

 The We-Go-Swing™ is a first of its kind, inclusive and universal swing.
 It is a revolutionary step forward in inclusive play experiences and can be installed in the midst of playground activity, and not segregated, fenced, or locked.
 Designed to be integrated into the playground setting, this swing lets kids of all abilities play together and engage in, and experience, the thrill of swinging.